 4.16 As part of the 'S106 Report', the Council is required to report what has been allocated and spent during the monitoring period (including money transferred to another person/organisation to spend).
-Table 4.5 provides summary details of all S106 funds which have been allocated or spent in the monitoring period, along with the planning application to which the S106 is associated and details of the specific infrastructure project the obligation will be or has been used for.
+Table 4.5 provides summary details of all S106 funds which have been allocated or spent in the monitoring period (ending 31st March 2021), along with the planning application to which the S106 is associated and details of the specific infrastructure project the obligation will be or has been used for.

-Summary of S106 contributions allocated/spent in 2019/20 S106 allocated but not yet spent in 2019/20 S106 spent in 2019/20 Monetary £ £ 424,116 £ 221,082 Non- monetary Nil Nil
+Summary of S106 contributions allocated/spent in 2020/21 S106 allocated in 2020/21 S106 spent in 2020/21 S106 allocated but not yet spent as of 2020/21 Monetary E £0 £ 6,916 £ 418,085 Non- monetary Nil Nil Nil

-Please note, funds that have been allocated or spent in this monitoring period may have been secured and/or received in a previous year, before the introduction of the CIL Regulations (2019) and publication of this new Infrastructure Funding Statement.
+Please note, funds that have been allocated or spent in this monitoring period may have been secured and/or received in a previous year, before the introduction of the CIL Regulations and publication of the Infrastructure Funding Statement.
 Information relating to S106 obligations secured/received before 1 April 2019 is available upon request.

 - 4.17 The total amount of money from S106 agreements which was spent in the monitoring period (including transferring it to another organisation to spend) or allocated but not yet spent is shown in Table 4.5.
-This is also accompanied by summary details of the items of infrastructure on which that money was spent and the amount spent on each item. - 4.18 In 2019/20, £645,198 of S106 funds has been allocated to infrastructure projects. £221,082 of this money allocated was spent in 2019/20.
-This leaves £424,116 allocated but not yet spent.
+This is also accompanied by summary details of the items of infrastructure on which that money was spent and the amount spent on each item. - 4.18 In 2020/21, no new S106 funds were allocated to infrastructure projects. £6,916 of S106 money previously allocated to a project was spent in 2020/21.
+This leaves £418,085 allocated but not yet spent as of 2020/21.